-The most exciting thing about FPGAs is their ability to process problems in parallel manner.
+The most exciting thing about FPGAs is its ability to process problems in a parallel manner.
 This gives FPGAs clear advantage over microprocessors.
 But when it comes to implementing sequential algorithms, FPGAs may not be the best option due to increased complexity.
 The “best of both worlds” option would be to implement sequential algorithms on a microprocessor and custom logic that requires parallelism on FPGA fabric.
 There are three ways to accomplish this.

-- Include a Microprocessor/Microcontroller and FPGA on your board and establish a mechanism for communication between these these two elements
+- Include a Microprocessor/Microcontroller and FPGA on your board and establish a mechanism for communication between these two elements

 - Build a soft processor within FPGA fabric

 Option 3 sits somewhat in the middle in terms of advantages and disadvantages.
 Building a soft processor on FPGA fabric has some clear advantages.
-A soft processor can be implemented on a low, mid or high end FPGAs depending on your application (less cost).
-Soft processor saves PCB real estate since it is fully contained within FPGA.
+A soft processor can be implemented on a low, mid or high-end FPGAs depending on your application (less cost).
+The soft processor saves PCB real estate since it is fully contained within FPGA.
 Since they are implemented on FPGA logic, they are highly customizable (compared to option 2 where processor features are not customizable).
-The one biggest disadvantage of soft processors is that they eat up a lot of resources on the FPGA so you will have less logic resources and BRAM to use for your custom peripherals and logic.
+The one biggest disadvantage of soft processors is that they eat up a lot of resources on the FPGA so you will have fewer logic resources and BRAM to use for your custom peripherals and logic.
 Another disadvantage is that the soft processors can run only at lower clock speeds compared to hard processors in option 2.

 In this article, we will take a closer look at option 3 since that is the best option for Xilinx Spartan 6 series devices (and thus for Saturn V3 Spartan 6 FPGA Development Board).